calvinckho/capacitor-jitsi-meet/android/README.md

 7. Build it in Android Studio

+8. If upgrading from previous versions of this plugin you may recieve this error: `Error: Unfortunately you can't have non-Gradle Java modules and > Android-Gradle modules in one project`.
+Follow these steps to resolve it:

+   a.
+In Android Studio Go to File -> Invalidate Caches/Restart.

+   b.
+Close the project.

+   c.
+Go to project folder and delete .idea folder.

+   d.
+Delete YourProjectName.iml in project folder.

+   e.
+Delete app.iml in app folder.

+   f. run `npx cap sync && npx cap open android`

 ### Optional: Adding Glide Support

 Starting with SDK version 1.22, a Glide module must be provided by the host app.